 The O-1 Visa is a non-immigrant visa for foreign nationals with extraordinary ability or achievement in their field.
-Often called the “talent visa” or “extraordinary ability visa,” it allows highly skilled individuals to temporarily work in the US.
+Often called the “talent visa” or “extraordinary ability visa,” it allows highly skilled individuals to temporarily live and work in the US for up to 3 years.

 There are two main categories for the O1 Visa: